 Sorting and Pre-treatment

 The first step is to sort the plastic waste by type and remove any non-plastic materials.
-The plastic is then shredded into small pieces to facilitate pyrolysis.

 Heating